Natureal/PFSUM/README.md

 ## Introduction
-1. All algorithms including SUM, SUM_w, FSUM, PFSUM, and PLDA were implemented in algorithms.py.
+1. All algorithms including SUM, SUM_w, FSUM, PFSUM, PLDA, and the offline optimal algorithm were implemented in algorithms.py.

 2. To reproduce the experiment, run experiment.ipynb with Jupyter Notebook.
 The generated figures will be stored in folder figs.